sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

     }
     ```

-* The database_config.json is made as a j2 template file with variable namespace ID and EXT_DB_REF count.
+* The database_config.json is made as a j2 template file with namespaceID and EXT_DB_REF count as arguments.

-In the below format {NS} is the namespaceID and will be passed as argument to docker create in the /usr/bin/database.sh systemd startup script.
+{NS} is the namespaceID and will be passed as argument to docker create in the /usr/bin/database.sh systemd startup script.
 This ID is passed to the docker ENTRYPOINT "docker-database-init.sh".

 The other argument we pass is the DB_REF_CNT for the EXT redis server references.
 It is significant for the "global DB" database service running in the linux host namespace, the DB_REF_CNT will be equal to the number of namespaces in the device.
 Currently we have a ASIC:namespace mapping of 1:1, and hence we pass the DB_REF count to be the number of NPU's.